Abdeboskey/Reaper-Road-Race/README.md

 # Carolina Reaper Road Race

-The Carolina Reaper Road Race is an annual inline speed-skating race in Greenville, SC.
+The Carolina Reaper Road Race is an annual inline and quad roller skating race in Greenville, SC.
 This website will contain the who, what, why, when and where of the event as well as links to registration and other pertinent information.